madetech/leaving-cards/benjy-stanton.md

 ### Andrew
 Goodbye Benjy, it was nice working with you!
 Good work on the beach forecasts; your focus and insight on accessibility was inspiring.
 Good luck in your future endeavours! 👋

+### Jess
+p.
+Benjy, hopefully this is not our last time working together but will be my last time signing a leaving card for you!
+Been a pleasure to work near you again.
+See you in Swansea for leaving beers sometime soon!